tudorjnu/tudorjnu.github.io/_drafts/archinstall.md

 #### Create `boot` and `LUKS` partitions

-In order to find the device we want to partition use `lsblk`.
+To find the device we want to partition use `lsblk`.
 This will list all block devices.
 In my virtual machine, my block device is called `vda`.

 Create the following partitions using `fdisk`: